Planning a new baby in a blended family

 As you’re preparing together with your children, try not to overdo the excitement.
 And if you’re thinking about a special space or room for the baby, it’s important to make sure that your other children have similar spaces too.
-If they don’t, it’s a good idea to make the space you’re planning for the baby similar to what your other children have, or think about how your other children could also have special spaces.
+If they don’t, it’s a good idea to make the space you’re planning for the baby similar to what your other children have.

 – Belinda, 32, in a blended family with two children

 After the new baby arrives: helping other children adjust